MARCH 11, 2019 / NEWS

 In response to an increasingly cluttered communications landscape, there has been a recent undercurrent of professional marketers acknowledging the value of analogue experiences in brand marketing, which is particularly true in the world of luxury.
 In fact, a recent edition of the Arab Luxury Conference in Dubai highlighted that despite the rise in online shopping, the physical store still remains the preferred option to purchase, and that while conversation about shopping has increased by 75% on social media, only 7% of purchases happen online.
-Similarly, Hublot’s CEO explained his large in-store investment stating that he did so after the realisation that “watches were the last thing customers want to see.”
+Similarly, Hublot’s CEO explained his large in-store investment stating that he did so after the realization that “watches were the last thing customers want to see.”
 Davidoff cigar stores as well understood the powerful role the tobacco leaf’s smell played at store-level in driving cigar sales, and American Express concluded by unveiling data showing how consumers in the GCC seek less material value and more priceless experiences.

 Retail designers would rightly argue that the success of in store design is predicated on the quality of the customer’s experience, and immersing customers through the senses helps them grow closer to the brand, in turn securing return visits.
 But more often than not, the immersion that brands deliver involves bombarding the senses, versus encouraging genuine acquaintance and engagement.
 And just like many things in life, there is a lot to learn from nature about creating experience – this is why it is important to discuss a relatively recent technical evolution in experiential retail – biophilic design; the fusion of elements from nature in retail design to create the ideal environment for shoppers.